TrinityCore/tc-wiki/database/335/world/smart_scripts.md

 | 1 | SMART_SCRIPT_TYPE_GAMEOBJECT |
 {.dense}
 #### BehindTarget ⚠️&nbsp;(67)
-On Creature is behind target.
+On creature is behind target
 > UNUSED, DO NOT REUSE
 {.is-warning}
 * **event_type**: